-- Students will observe a columnar joint experiment using cornstarch, observe the process and discuss its potential formation on Mars.
-Students will observe columnar jointing on Mars using HiRISE imaging and compare the Columbia River basalts on Earth as an analog.
+- Observe a columnar joint experiment using cornstarch, observe the process and discuss its potential formation on Mars.
+Students will observe columnar jointing on Mars using HiRISE imaging and compare the features to the Columbia River basalts on Earth as an analog.

-- Using Google Mars and JMARS software, students will increase their literacy with the software packages as well as recognize and analyze different mineralogies on Mars and the nature of Olympus Mons in comparison to Earth analog volcanoes.
+- Use Google Mars and JMARS software to increase their literacy with the software packages as well as recognize and analyze different mineralogies on Mars and the nature of Olympus Mons in comparison to Earth analog volcanoes.

 Context for Use

 This learning module is meant for adaptation in an introductory earth science course and/or planetary science course.
 Before engaging in the In-Class Activities and/or Homework, students will need to be provided with an overview of igneous rocks (see Teaching Notes and Tips).
 All In-Class Activities can be adapted to a homework set if desired.
 Online access is essential for video viewing in association with the In-Class Activities.

 Description and Teaching Materials

 Compiled In-Class Activities and Homework

 - In-Class Activity 2: Columnar Jointing on Mars